 A student should not attend courses while ill, impaired, or recovering from serious illness or surgery.
 The program has the right to withhold a student from continuing in or returning to campus courses or to a clinical setting until such time as they are satisfied that the student's condition does not risk the safety of the student, classmates, faculty, or patients in the healthcare facility.
 Instructors may ask a student who seems "ill" to leave a classroom or, if unable to provide safe nursing care, to leave the clinical facility.
-This form is found in Appendix XV.
+Students who have been under a physician's care for a serious illness, injury, or surgery that resulted in absence from their courses will be required to provide the Associate Dean for Nursing with a TCC "Medical Release" form that has been completed and signed by their healthcare provider before they will be allowed to return to class.
+This form is found in Appendix XVI.